awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

   </Rule>
 </ReplicationConfiguration>
 ```
-You can specify a storage class for the object replicas as follows:
+You can specify a storage class for the object replicas as follows\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>